Milena020899/magic-marbles/README.md

 ##### Frontend

 For the frontend the SPA-Framework Vue was used in combination with Vuex as state management library.
-Through the UI the user can
+Through the UI the user can:

 - Start a game, by entering the desired settings
 - Restart a game with the current configuration